project-koku/koku-data-selector/docs/azure/azure.rst

 *Prerequisites:*
     - A console.redhat.com service account is required
     - The service account must have the correct roles assigned in C.R.C for Cost management access
+    - Filtered CSV files *MUST* have the required columns as defined in `Azure filtering required columns`_

 1. Create new resource group and storage account for filtered reports using these `instructions <https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal>`_